isomerpages/govtech-stp/_traveller-resources/vaccinated-travellers-intending-to-travel-to-singapore.md

 title: Vaccinated Travellers intending to Travel to Singapore
 permalink: /health/vtsg
 ---
+Travellers may be required to be fully vaccinated with WHO Emergency Use Listing (EUL) COVID-19 vaccines in order to be eligible for certain travel lanes to travel to Singapore, and domestic health measures requiring vaccinated status.
+This page outlines:

+<li>	Vaccinations accepted by Singapore</li>
+<li>How to obtain vaccinated status for activities within Singapore</li>

 ## Definition of Fully Vaccinated Travellers

 Travellers may be required to be fully vaccinated with WHO Emergency Use Listing (EUL) COVID-19 vaccines in order to be eligible for certain travel lanes to travel to Singapore.
 This page outlines what combinations of vaccines Singapore recognises.